rvmoriarty/PTC_MCM/README.md

 Additional outputs that are not written to a file can be found when running the script.

 ### 2. PTC_Epitope_ID.ipynb
 This Jupyter notebook is designed to take whole-genome sequence data from paired-end FASTQ files, merge reads, map to a reference,  and identify epitope sequences.
+I used a conda environment prior to running this notebook running python version 3.7.

 Python packages required:
 - samtools